About Eating Disorders | FAQ | Supporting Someone with an Eating Disorder | Resources for Eating Disorders

 While I use a variety of techniques and tools (eg, to address body image, meal planning, regulating emotions, family patterns, trauma), exploring one’s attitudes and beliefs about weight and shape and how one processes negative thought patterns are important on-going aspects of treatment, as is examining replacing less-functional behaviours with healthier ones, one small step at a time.

-I am on a varsity team and I want to know if I can continue to train while I am in treatment?
+I am on a varsity team at my university and I want to know if I can continue to train while I am in treatment?

 Individuals also ask me about running or going to the gym.
 The short answer is yes, but it depends on the person’s health status and ability to know where to draw the line.
 Over-exercising, or any exercise at all for those who are very underweight or have particular risk factors (such as a very low heart rate or multiple fractures), can be extremely dangerous for some athletes.
 That said, I believe that exercise – in relative moderation and with monitoring – can be very helpful to the recovery process with regard to body image, moderating mood, maintaining bone density and helping to better understand that food is fuel.
 I sometimes work in concert with team coaches or personal trainers.

-Should I be concerned if my teenager stops eating meat?
+Should I be concerned if my son or daughter stops eating meat?

-If your child’s rigidity around eating increases over time, you might want to suggest, or even make it a condition, that your son or daughter meet with a dietitian to make sure that his or her nutrition needs are being met.
+If your daughter’s or son’s rigidity around eating in general increases over time, you might want to suggest, or even make it a condition, that they meet with a dietitian to make sure that her or his nutrition needs are being met.
 The willingness to do so and to make any necessary changes will help you and the dietitian determine whether or not your child might be at risk of developing an eating disorder.

 I have read that CBT is the treatment approach of choice for eating disorders.